YaoZengzeng/practice/README.md

 ## kafka

 Manifest used to deploy a simple kafka cluster.
 Simple golang producer and consumer could be used to test

+## endpoints

+Example of demonstrating the fundamental operations for managing on Kubernetes endpoint resources, such as Create, List, Update and Delete